 Strava – 100 hills version

 Streatley is one of the hardest hills in the area, and made S.Warren’s 100 Greatest Hill Climbs (24).
-The full hill climbs 120 metres and is 1 miles.
-It has also featured in the Tour of Britain on occasions.

 I’ve done Streatley hill back in 2004 and 2005 – without any particular distinction.
 After a long gap, I rode again in 2012.
 It made good preparation for that years National hill climb course on the Rake. – which is similar length and gradient.
+I seem to remember very small field sizes.
+Perhaps 10-20 riders.
+Since then hill climbs have become more popular and I would expect a really big entry for the National in 2020.

 The start of the climb went well, but as it got steeper, I felt I went down too many gears.
 I guess the advantage of riding fixed is that you don’t have temptation to lower gears, you just have to keep going.
 Anyway I sprinted for line and felt it was a reasonable effort.
 A minute later, Robert Gough came through the finish and was obviously exhausted from his effort.
 He really put everything out to again break the course record, setting a time of 2.16.1.
 He won £50 AW Cycles voucher.
 From memory: